RefugeRestrooms/refugerestrooms/README.md

   - this will trigger the heroku deploy to production.

 #### Manual Releases
-Currently, we deploy to heroku.
+Currently, we deploy to Heroku.
 Our application is small enough that it is free to host on Heroku, and we dont mind the server having to wake up if nobody has accessed the site in a while.

-We have both a staging and a production instance on heroku.
+We have both a staging and a production instance on Heroku.
 The staging instance can be found at http://refugestaging.herokuapp.com/

 Here are the steps to deploy:
- 1. Talk to @tkwidmer about getting access as a collaborator for both the production and staging heroku instances.
+ 1. Talk to @tkwidmer about getting access as a collaborator for both the production and staging Heroku instances.
- 2. Link your local repo to the heroku remote repos.
+ 2. Link your local repo to the Heroku remote repos.
 I suggest doing it this way:
   * `git remote add production git@heroku.com:refugerestrooms.git`
   * `git remote add staging git@heroku.com:refugestaging.git`
  3. `git flow release start %{release number}`